Updated on April 20th, 2026

 Frequently Asked Questions

-What units is torque measured in?
+What is the torque formula?

 What is the difference between torque and power?

-What does system efficiency mean?
+What does the system efficiency setting do?

 Can I solve for force or distance instead of torque?